SELECT Queries Syntax¶

 ALL are the same.

-You can set the default value of strictness with session configuration parameter join_default_strictness.
+To set the default strictness value, use the session configuration parameter join_default_strictness.

 When using a normal